codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 Select your preferred formats for date (US or international) and time (24 or 12 hours) display in the Codefresh UI.

->Currently only applies to CI pipeline modules.
+>Currently applies only to pipeline modules.